CloudMonocle/lotochecker/README.md

 ## 🛠️ Features

-- Returning Data from the lottry website
+- Returning Data from the lottry site
 - Checking Numbers
 - Sending to my AWS SNS service (created else where)